j-nagar/recipes-and-ratings-analysis/README.md

  frameborder="0"
  ></iframe>

-This box plot, which shows the distribution of the number of ingredients across all recipes that are 20 ingredients or lower by the number of calories across all recipes that are 3000 calories or lower, in order to eliminate extreme outliers, shows a trend: recipes with higher ingredient counts generally have higher calorie content.
+This box plot, which shows the distribution of the number of ingredients across all recipes that are 20 ingredients or lower by the number of calories across all recipes that are 3000 calories or lower, in order to eliminate extreme outliers, shows a trend: recipes with higher ingredient counts generally have slightly higher calorie content.

 **Distribution of Saturated Fat by Calories**